Bumblebee/Bumblebee/README.md

 Bumblebee
 =========

-Bumblebee is a .NET layer on top of the Selenium browser automation framework.
-It and the accompanying design pattern allow for standardized creation of page objects, even for dynamic web pages.
+Bumblebee is a .NET layer on top of the Selenium browser automation framework that allows for the standardized creation of page objects, even for dynamic web pages.
 There are a few features that define Bumblebee's usability.

 -   Standardized UI interfaces
 -   Modular page objects